A Different World: Why We Owe The Cosby Accusers An Apology

 As an African-American man, I find myself very cynical about “change” these days.
 People love to talk about race and change, but among the people of color that I know, the women and men of my generation, we don’t feel a lot has changed, and in fact, in some ways things may be worse.
 We still see the evidence today of some of the brutality our ancestors faced, but what we don’t always see is the solidarity, the sense of community that got black Americans through the harshest persecutions.
 Despite eight years of a black president, in many ways the black community still remains devastated, in great pain.

 As a gay man, I am grateful to have a legal marriage protected under the law.
 But Roy Moore, it was recently reported in The Daily Beast, spoke to a congregation and blamed the sexual allegations against him on the LGBTQ community.
 This man allegedly courted a fourteen-year-old girl when he was a 32-year-old assistant district attorney.
 But because I’m in love with a man and choose to suck a random dick now and then, Moore’s day of reckoning is all my fault.
-It is still too easy for politicians like Moore to continue to demonize queer people like me, to use hate to justify denying us our human rights.
+I’m not surprised Moore said this: fear of homosexuality, whether a man is gay, bisexual or straight, contributes to the macho standard that encourages men to rape and victimize others.
+Still, It is too easy for politicians like Moore to continue to demonize queer people like me, to use hate to justify denying us our human rights.

 While some things have changed, young gay, lesbian, bisexual and transgender youth are still bullied today, are still killing themselves.
 An older gay man I knew and loved in his seventies died two years ago from alcohol addiction.
 He was also addicted to crystal methamphetamine.
 He came to my twelve-step meeting in the City a few times, but he wouldn’t stay.
 I want to say that it was the meth and alcohol that killed him, but upon reflection, I think it was ageism and internalized homophobia that got him in the end.
 He didn’t know how to age gracefully as a gay man, so he cultivated a young gay man’s addiction.
 He wanted a lover in his twenties to stay “hip”, when what he needed was a man his own age, a man who could cook him meals, read the paper together in bed, and drive him to his doctor appointments.
 He needed a companion at 74, not a “son” to his “Daddy”.